Left-Leaning Freedom Lover

 The Leadership Institute.
 Provides quality training in "political technology" for conservatives and libertarians.

 Essays on World Liberation.
 Once upon a time, I was a hardcore activist in the Libertarian Party, going so far to sit on the National Committee and be on the Strategic Planning Team (SPT).
 These essays are an outgrowth of said experiences and my experiments in the field.
-Since then, I have been informed by “real” Libertarians that the LP should be a protest organization, and that I have been corrupted by my attempts at Libertarian victory.
-However, if you think the purpose of the LP is to actually elect libertarians, these old essays may prove useful.
+Since then, I have concluded that the Libertarian Party is not the optimical vehicle for liberty; it is too radical to win many elections.
+Furthermore, I have mellowed over time and have become more sensitive to issues other than liberty and the size of government.
+So I am no longer an LP member, but if you are (or become one) some of these essays may prove useful.